| |

 1983 (Back to top)

 A high point of the team's career was a call from John Seiter at Capital Guardian Trust Company, which in turn led to many projects over the years.
 From materials to competitive positioning analyses to surveys, it has been a special pleasure to contribute to this outstanding firm's success.
-Working on Capital Guardian materials was also the beginning of many successful collaborations with The Alvarez Group - a very successful design firm in Los Angeles.
+Working on Capital Guardian materials was also the beginning of many successful collaborations with The Alvarez Group - a talented design firm in Los Angeles.

 This was also a year where managers in Toronto, Canada, noticed Charnley & Røstvold's work, and Toronto became a regular destination.